Mentorship Programs

 Managing hundreds of mentoring pairs is a challenge in and of itself.
 However, determining the matches' quality is another reason Cruise Automation relies on Together’s mentoring software.

 Mentoring programs in the workplace are essential for the team at Cruise to stay up-to-date on automated driving technology.
 It is also key to helping new hires understand the intricacies involved in the creation process.
-In many workplaces, starting a mentorship program to support upskilling among employees is critical for success.
+In many workplaces, starting a company mentorship program to support upskilling among employees is critical for success.

 Supporting diversity in the workplace